iPlantCollaborativeOpenSource/hyper-stats/INSTALL.md

 Libvirt
 -------
-Nagios will use the `check_nrpe` command to execute the nagios plugin `libvirt/virt-stats.py` on the compute nodes in your cloud.
-Below details testing the plugin on a compute node.
-Requirements include libvirt and the python bindings for its C api.
+Nagios uses the `check_nrpe` command to execute the nagios plugin `libvirt/virt-stats.py` on the compute nodes in your cloud.
+In turn the plugin depends on the version of libvirt and its python bindings.

-The plugin has been tested on libvirt-0.9.8. `libvirtd` will report the version of libvirt that it is using.
-Note the command must be run as root.
+Here is a commmand to check which version of libvirt is installed.
+The current plugin supports python bindings from version 0.9.8 and up.
 ```
 root> /usr/sbin/libvirtd --version
 ```

-The plugin requires libvirt's python bindings.
+Fetch the libvirt python bindings.
 ```
 > apt-get python-libvirt
 ```

 Test the plugin.
-Note it also must be run as root which is a requirement of the libvirt bindings.
 ```
 root> /path/to/hyper-stats/libvirt/virt-stats.py
 ```